Weex Exchange Review

-This exchange is a so called derivatives exchange, meaning that they focus on derivatives trading.
+This exchange is a derivatives exchange, meaning they focus on derivatives trading.
 A derivative is an instrument priced based on the value of another asset (normally stocks, bonds, commodities etc).
-In the cryptocurrency world, derivatives accordingly derive its values from the prices of specific cryptocurrencies.
-You can engage in derivatives trading connected to the following trading pairs here: BTC/USDT, ETH/USDT, LTC/USDT, TRX/USDT, DOGE/USDT, BCH/USDT and ETC/USDT.
+In the cryptocurrency world, derivatives derive their values from the prices of specific cryptocurrencies.
+You can enjoy the fruits of derivatives trading connected to a wide variety of trading pairs: BTC/USDT, ETH/USDT, LTC/USDT, TRX/USDT, DOGE/USDT, BCH/USDT, and ETC/USDT.

 Deposit Methods and US-investors

-This exchange has a so called “fiat on-ramp”, meaning that it is an exchange where you can purchase crypto derivatvies with regular cash.
-The method of fiat currency payment possible is wire transfer.
-Credit or debit card deposits are however not available here yet.
+This exchange has a so-called “fiat on-ramp,” meaning that it is an exchange where you can purchase crypto derivatives with regular cash.
+The main method of fiat currency payment possible is a wire transfer.
+Credit or debit card deposits are, however, not available at this time.

 New crypto investors rarely start their crypto trading journey by investing in crypto derivatives, but they can theoretically do so.
-Accordingly, this exchange qualifies as an "entry-level exchange."
+As such, this exchange could qualify as an "entry-level exchange."
 Derivatives trading comes with risk, so we wouldn't recommend beginner traders to start at Weex.

 Why do so many exchanges not allow US citizens to open accounts with them?
 The answer has only three letters.
 S, E and C (the Securities Exchange Commission).
 The reason the SEC is so scary is because the US does not allow foreign companies to solicit US investors, unless those foreign companies are also registered in the US (with the SEC).
 If foreign companies solicit US investors anyway, the SEC can sue them.
 There are many examples of when the SEC has sued crypto exchanges, one of which being when they sued EtherDelta for operating an unregistered exchange.
 Another example was when they sued Bitfinex and claimed that the stablecoin Tether (USDT) was misleading investors.
 It is very likely that more cases will follow.